nicholaswilde/solar-battery-charger/docs/design.md

 ## :electric_plug: Circuit

 - Connect the `RST` pin to pin `16` to allow the [Feather to wake from deep sleep][16].
 - Create a voltage divider and connect the `A0` analog pin to the connection point.
-- Connect a DPDT switch which allows power from the solar panel and no power to the output and vice versa.
+- Connect a 1P2T switch which allows power from the solar panel and no power to the output and vice versa.
+File the legs to be narrow enough to fit into the board holes.
+- Connect a 1P2T switch which allows the grounding of the Feather to turn it off.
+File the legs to be narrow enough to fit into the board holes.
 - Insert a schottky diode between the solar panel and the `TP4056` input.
+- Drill two 0.109" holes in the circuit board to mount the battery holder.
+- Clip off the outset leg of the power connector and file the edges of the remaining two legs until they are narrow enough to fit inside of the PCB mounting holes.

 ![](./assets/images/circuit.png)